oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The `auth_session` value is completely opaque to the client, and as such the authorization server MUST adequately protect the value from inspection by the client, for example by using a random string or using a JWE if the authorization server is not maintaining state on the backend.

-If the client has an `auth_session`, the client MUST include it in future requests to the authorization challenge endpoint.
+If the client has an `auth_session`, the client MUST include it in future requests to the native authorization endpoint of the respective authorization server that provided it.
 The client MUST store the `auth_session` beyond the issuance of the authorization code to be able to use it in future requests.

 Every response defined by this specification may include a new `auth_session` value.
 Clients MUST NOT assume that `auth_session` values are static, and MUST be prepared to update the stored `auth_session` value if one is received in a response.